Chimborazo Climb – The Complete Guide

 Seriously cool, but you definitely need to know what you’re doing.

-Ice picks and crampons are needed.
+You need ice picks and crampons.
 There will be near-vertical steps of up to 30 feet.

 The altitude doesn’t make this any easier.

 If you’re a real enthusiast, Arista del Sol might be just what you’re looking for.

 This route is classified as a grade 5, and it’s the hardest route on the Chimborazo to date.